 I exhibit regularly in galleries and outdoor public art venues throughout the Northeast.
 My sculptures vary in size from small intimate works to large scale installations.
 Ranging in height from several inches to almost fifteen feet, weighing from a few ounces up to thousands of pounds, they can be displayed indoors or out depending on their size, weight, and materials.

-My sculptures and commission works are included in numerous private collections across the country.
+My sculptures and commission works are included in numerous private collections throughout the country.
 Those who own them, whether through purchase or commission, are not merely collectors but feel a personal connection to my works and their stories.